nerdyrodent/StableBot/README.md

 # StableBot
-A very basic bot for generating Stable Diffusion images via the text-generation-webui
+A very basic bot for generating Stable Diffusion images via the text-generation-webui.
+Works in chat mode as it sends images.

 https://github.com/oobabooga/text-generation-webui